 The 'Homework and Supporting Your Child at Home' sections will be regularly updated in lieu of 'Meet the Teacher' meetings.
 There's lots to read already so please check these areas for any new information about life and expectations in Year 3.
 If you do have any further queries, then please contact us directly by email.

-- New pics - Sharing Parish Projects.
+- New pics and clips - Sharing Parish Projects - Raiders!

-- New pics - Trying (rather unsuccessfully!) to recreate Stonehenge.
+- New pics - Learning to code.

 To start the new half term, our topic will be “Super Scientists”.
 We will be learning about solids, liquids and gases and linking our knowledge to the water cycle by carrying out an experiment.
 Following that, we will investigate properties of magnets, compare and group together a variety of everyday materials on the basis of whether they are attracted to a magnet, and carry out our own investigation.
 Additionally, we will describe and explain how forces such as friction, gravity and air resistance work, and undertake an investigation using our subject knowledge.
 Finally, we'll plan, carry out, write up and present our own experiments based on dissolving solids, which we'll then share via Google Classroom.